riege/one-record-hackathon2023-onecsd/README.md

 then check http://localhost:8023 for generated demo data.

+During the Hackathon event, opening http://localhost:8023 was loading the AWB data for 157-111111 from the available ONE Record AWS deployed server.
+For the general use with a URL providing the key to the relevant, see 'Format of QR codes' below.

 ### Docker Deployment
 Build project (spring)bootJar, then build docker-image and tag it as my/wicketspringboottemplate: